dotnet/issue-labeler/Documentation/README.md

 With the new configuration settings in place, the `dotnet-issue-labeler` app also needs to be granted access to the new repository so that it can apply changes to the issues and pull requests.
 Requests can be sent to the repository owners through https://github.com/apps/dotnet-issue-labeler/installations/new.

-### Use Hubbup to view label predictions

-TODO: Contact Eilon Lipton

-### Use a browser extension to view label predictions

-TODO: Contact Eilon Lipton

 ## Web App Service List

 The Azure Subscription used for the issue labelers contains several _App Service Plans_, each of which contains several _Web Apps_.
-An App Sevice Plan represents a machine, each of which can run multiple Web Apps, each of which can serve label predictions for multiple GitHub repos.
+An App Service Plan represents a machine, each of which can run multiple Web Apps, each of which can serve label predictions for multiple GitHub repositories.

-Note that a _Web App_ can support multiple repos in the same GitHub org, but cannot support multiple orgs.
+Note that a _Web App_ can support multiple repositories in the same GitHub org, but cannot support multiple organizations.

-If you are adding a new repo and the repo is in the same org as one of the repos below, consider adding your repo's data to an existing _Web App_ (but ask the existing users for permission first!).
+If you are adding a new repo and the repo is in the same org as one of the repositories below, consider adding your repo's data to an existing _Web App_ (but ask the existing users for permission first!).

 * App Service Plan: dotnet-extensions-labeler
    1. App: dotnet-aspnetcore-labeler